findify/react-bundle/README.md

 };
   //...
 ```
-Instead of other widgets, content takes type of content from the node where it is rendered.
+Unlike other widgets, content results widget get the type of content from the node where it is rendered.
-You have to provide `data-type="CONTENT_INTEGRATION_NAME"` to the element where is will be rendered
+You must provide `data-type="CONTENT_SOURCE"` to the element where is will be rendered (you can get the CONTENT_SOURCE parameter from the Merchant Dashboard).

 ## Analytics
 To access Findify's analytics instance from anywhere in your app you can use the following example: